Tag: antique crochet

 -

-Origins of Crochet: Tambour
+History of Crochet: Tambour

 Crochet has what Interweave Publications calls an “Enigmatic History”.
 Mysterious and mostly undocumented, crochet has grown mostly from the passing down of skills from one generation to another.
 The first documentation using the term “crochet” was from a Dutch publication named “Penelope” in 1822.
 However, the article acknowledges crochet to be an established art using…